appsemble/appsemble/docs/03-guide/notifications.md

 This can be customized by defining an object called `data` with the properties `title` and `content` in the notification hook object.
-The values can be either regular strings if they don’t have to be dynamic, or a valid [remapper definition](/docs/reference/remapper).
+The values can be either regular strings if they don’t have to be dynamic or a valid [remapper definition](/docs/reference/remapper).

 For example: